Selection

 Link copied to clipboard

-The Selection.anchorOffset read-only property returns the number of characters that the selection's anchor is offset within the In the case of Selection.anchorNode being another type of node, Selection.anchorOffset returns the number of Node.childNodes the selection's anchor is offset within the Selection.anchorNode.
+The Selection.anchorOffset read-only property returns the number of characters that the selection's anchor is offset within the Selection.anchorNode if said node is of type Text, CDATASection or Comment.

 Link copied to clipboard